amosshi/binaryinternals/README.md

 * This application does not have 3rd party dependency other than JDK, easy to add it to your existing project
 * Project Structure
   * `mvn dependency:tree`
-  * `mvn com.github.ferstl:depgraph-maven-plugin:aggregate -DcreateImage -Dincludes=org.freeinternals -DshowGroupIds -DshowVersions -DoutputDirectory=docs` - this command needs `dot` command from [Graphviz](https://graphviz.org/)
+  * `mvn com.github.ferstl:depgraph-maven-plugin:aggregate -DcreateImage -Dincludes=org.binaryinternals -DshowGroupIds -DshowVersions -DoutputDirectory=docs` - this command needs `dot` command from [Graphviz](https://graphviz.org/)

 ![Dependency Graph](docs/dependency-graph.png)